MIKU-intheverse/Healthcare_assistant_chatbot/README.md

 # Features

-Provides predefined responses for common healthcare-related queries.
+Provides predefined responses for common healthcare-related queries. <br>
-Uses the distilgpt2 model from Hugging Face for generating text-based responses.
+Uses the distilgpt2 model from Hugging Face for generating text-based responses. <br>
-Built using Streamlit for an interactive user interface.
+Built using Streamlit for an interactive user interface. <br>

 # Tech Stack